 The grant will support the hiring of a staff member dedicated to academic outreach and programming and will deepen the museum’s impact on the curriculum at Colby.
 The coordinator of academic programs will also facilitate faculty and student research and publishing.

 “This grant couldn’t have come at a better time,” said Sharon Corwin, director and chief curator of the museum.
-“The world-class art works in Lunder Collection open tremendous learning opportunities for our students and we are eager to see more and more classes and researchers visiting the galleries and studying the collection.”
+“The world-class artworks in the Lunder Collection open tremendous learning opportunities for our students, and we are eager to see more and more classes and researchers visiting the galleries and studying the collection.”

 As part of the grant the Colby museum will work with the Bowdoin College Museum of Art to implement a series of seminars and workshops for faculty on collection use and to launch a collections-sharing program to address curricular needs beyond the scope of the museum’s permanent collection.

 The Andrew W. Mellon Foundation currently makes grants in four core program areas: higher education and scholarship; scholarly communications and information technology; art history, conservation, and museums; and performing arts.
 Within each of its core programs, the foundation concentrates most of its grant making in a few areas.
 The Mellon Foundation’s grant-making philosophy is to build, strengthen, and sustain institutions and their core capacities rather than be a source for narrowly defined projects.
 As such, it develops thoughtful, long-term collaborations with grant recipients and invests sufficient funds for an extended period to accomplish the purpose at hand and achieve meaningful results.

 Colby College Museum of Art